allaccountstaken/improving-risk-profile-classification/README.md

 ![](assets/aml_precision_recal.png)
 ![](assets/aml_auc.png)

-The model was tested on 9 out of sample dataset and generally performed better than Gradient Boosting classifier in terms of recall.
+The model was tested on 9 out-of-sample dataset and generally performed better than Gradient Boosting classifier in terms of recall.
 Precision score was also low as expected.
-This **`VotingEnsemble` model is able to flag 132 failed banks out of 138 true failed, as compared to only 124 flagged by Gradient Boosting**.
+This **`VotingEnsemble` model is able to flag 135 failed banks out of 138 true failed, as compared to only 124 flagged by Gradient Boosting**.
 ![](assets/aml_oos_performance.png)

 Further improvements could include optimizing for AUC and training/testing on more data, say from 2008 to 2016.
 Also, it would be very interesting to explore 6 missed banks in terms of fundamental analysis.